-ABINGTON, MA (WHDH) - A boy was rushed to the hospital after the Plymouth County District Attorney said another boy shot him in the face with a gun in Abington.
+ABINGTON, MASS.
+(WHDH) - A boy was rushed to the hospital after the Plymouth County District Attorney said another boy shot him in the face with a gun in Abington.

 Police responded to a home on Linwood Street in Abington, where they found the child with a gunshot wound to the face.
 Plymouth County DA Timothy Cruz said the two boys, both 11 years old, got their hands on the gun and one was shot in the face by the other.